 What’s so special about the technology?

-The tech giant is hoping to be behind the revolution in next generation wearables.
-To this end they are hard at work developing a clinic-on-the-wrist tech solution.
+The tech company is hoping to be behind the revolution in next generation wearables.
+To this end they are developing a clinic-on-the-wrist tech solution.
 It works by utilising a unique spectrometer-on-a-chip platform.
 Rockley have managed to shrink down the size of a regular spectrometer and increase the signal-to-noise ratio as compared to a full size machine.